 When we refer to risk in relation to occupational safety and health the most commonly used definition is ‘risk is the likelihood that a person may be harmed or suffers adverse health effects if exposed to a hazard.’

-If you'd like a further explanation the difference between hazard and risk, check out our video below...
+We explain the difference between hazard and risk further in our animated video below…

 The level of risk is often categorised upon the potential harm or adverse health effect that the hazard may cause, the number of times persons are exposed and the number of persons exposed.